 Location of Tile

-Even though tile is a great, strong choice for flooring, not all tile suits every spot in every room.
-So, your first consideration should be what room will you be renovating with tile.
+The process for how to buy tile begins with the room itself.
+Even though tile is a great, strong choice for flooring, different types of tile may work better for your project depending on the location.
+So, your first consideration should be the specific room that you will be renovating with tile.
 For instance, if you’re doing work on your shower, a textured tile would be better than a smooth tile that gets very slippery when wet.
 But in a space like your entryway, a textured tile will be harder to clean than a nice smooth tile.
 For high traffic spaces in your home, a durable porcelain that resists scratching and chipping is a great choice.
-When it comes to ceramic tile, make sure it’s kept indoors since they’re more porous than porcelain and won’t last very long against the weather.
+When it comes to ceramic tile, make sure it’s kept indoors since they’re more porous than porcelain and won’t last very long against the weather – you get the idea.
 To find out what the best tile is for outdoors, check out our other blog here.

 Measure the Location

-The next thing to do is then measure your space, this will help the last step of how much tile do you order.
-For each area you want tile, measure the length and width of the area in feet, then multiply those two numbers to get the actual square footage of your space.
+The next thing to do is then measure your space, as this will help the last step of the process – that is, determining how much tile to order.
+For each area you want to tile, measure the length and width of the area in feet, then multiply those two numbers to get the actual square footage of your space.

 Color & Pattern